JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Total Siminars Test 1.md

 Incorrect:
 10GBaseLW, 10GBaseSW, 10GBaseER are all Fiber Optic Cabling.

+#

 4. A school decides to issue Chromebooks to all of its students, but allows the option of students using their own laptop for schoolwork.
 However, a very watered-down plan is put in place for the students that use their own laptop.
 One day, you notice several students with their own device are trying to access inappropriate Web sites.
 What category does this fall under?

+- BYOD Challenge; Bring Your Own Device: need to be addressed before allowing students or employees to connect to the network with their device.

+Incorrect:
+- AUP challenge (A